Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors: Resource-safety properties

+\begin{proof}[\cref{prop:ordp}] For any expression with a purely-positive type without resource $\vdash t: W$ in \OLinLang, by subject reduction and progress we have that $\langle t\mid \star\mid l \rangle$ either reduces indefinitely, or there exists a final value $\vdash v_t: W$ such that $\langle t\mid \star\mid l \rangle \rightsquigarrow^* \langle v\mid \star\mid l' \rangle$.
 We then prove by induction on derivations that typed expressions without structural rules are ordered: they do not include resources, so concatenated contexts are always well-formed.
-So both $t$ and $v$ are ordered and without values.
-Because reduction rules preserve the list of resources, we have $l=l'$. \end{proof}
+So both $t$ and $v$ are ordered and without resources.
+Since reduction rules preserve the list of resources, we have $l=l'$. \end{proof}